 Update (9.1.10): See also Mormon Messages Video: Voice of the Spirit

-Static that blocks messages the Spirit sends can come in many forms such as personal sins, transgression, apathy, contention, impatience and just plain distraction.
-Eliminating this static through repentance, desire, patience, meditation and focus are the best ways to keep yourself worthy to receive revelation from the Spirit.
+Static that blocks message the Spirit sends can come in many forms such as personal sins, transgression, apathy, contention, impatience, and just plain distraction.
+Eliminating this static through repentance, desire, patience, meditation, and focus are the best ways to keep yourself worthy to receive revelation from the Spirit.

 Once you have worthily prepared yourself, it is time to exercise some patience and trust in the Lord.
 This isn’t something that you are likely to perfect overnight so don’t be discouraged if nothing seems to come at first.
 Remember Alma 32 and the concept of planting a seed and exercising faith to nourish it and let it take root and grow.
 We first show the Lord that we are receptive and ready.